the six most beautiful villages of naxos

 2. Halki (Chalkio)

-You will find this village in the lush Tragea valley, Halki was the capital of Naxos many years ago and remains one of the island’s most lovely villages.
+You will find this village in the lush Tragea valley.
+Halki was the capital of Naxos many years ago and remains one of the island’s loveliest villages.
 Its neoclassical mansions, quiet streets, and citrus-scented air give it a peaceful, nostalgic feel.
 A must-visit is the historic Vallindras Distillery, where you can learn about and taste Kitron, the local citrus liqueur.
 Art galleries, local shops, and cozy cafés make Halki ideal for a relaxed half-day trip.

 Useful information:

-• Located in: Tragea valley, the greenest part of Naxos
+• Location: Tragea Valley, the greenest part of Naxos

 3. Filoti

-Situated at the base of Mount Zas (the highest peak in the Cyclades), Filoti is the largest village in Naxos and one of its liveliest.
+Situated at the base of Mount Zas, the highest peak in the Cyclades, Filoti is the largest village on Naxos and one of its liveliest.
 The central square is shaded by a massive plane tree and surrounded by tavernas, bakeries, and traditional cafés.
 It’s a great stop for lunch before or after hiking to Zas Cave or the summit.
-Filoti also boasts the impressive Panagia Filotitissa Church, a beautiful landmark built in 1718 with a bright blue dome.
+Filoti also boasts the impressive Panagia Filotitissa Church, a beautiful landmark with a bright blue dome built in 1718.

 Useful information:

-• Highlight: Panagia Filotitissa church with blue dome
+• Highlight: Panagia Filotitissa Church with its blue dome

 • Hiking base: Start of Zas Cave Trail